shweaver-MSFT/microsoft-graph-docs/api-reference/beta/resources/privilegedidentitymanagement-resources.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 You can use [Azure Active Directory (Azure AD) Privileged Identity Management (PIM)](https://docs.microsoft.com/azure/active-directory/privileged-identity-management/pim-configure) for Azure AD roles to set up just-in-time access workflow for your built-in and custom Azure AD roles (also known as Office365 roles).
-You can also use it to update role settings, manage role assignments, get information regarding role definitions
+You can also use it to update role settings, manage role assignments, get information regarding role definitions.

 ## Common use cases for PIM and Azure resources using a REST API